There is a war happening inside you.

 Cognitive defusion research, developed within Acceptance and Commitment Therapy, documents that the capacity to see a thought as a thought rather than fuse with it as reality is trainable and produces substantial mental health benefits.
 Steven Hayes and colleagues' 2006 paper in Behaviour Research and Therapy, "Acceptance and Commitment Therapy: Model, Processes, and Outcomes," established defusion as a primary mechanism in ACT's clinical effectiveness.

-A 2012 meta-analysis in Behavior Therapy reviewed dozens of randomized controlled trials and found ACT produced medium-to-large effect sizes across anxiety, depression, and chronic pain outcomes.
+A 2015 meta-analysis by A-Tjak and colleagues in Psychotherapy and Psychosomatics pooled 39 randomized controlled trials with 1,821 patients and found ACT beat control conditions with a Hedges' g of 0.57, a medium effect, across anxiety, depression, addiction, and somatic health problems.
 The mechanism traces to defusion plus committed action, not to replacing negative thoughts with positive ones.
 You do not need different thoughts.
 You need a different relationship with the thoughts you already have.

 The practical implication is that mind mastery is not about stopping thoughts.
 Thoughts will arise.
 That is what minds do.
 The shift is in your relationship to them.
 Before: you were a leaf blown by every mental wind.
 After: you are the sky.
 Vast.
 Unchanged.
 Observing the weather without becoming it.
 The meditation is structural: move from inside the storm to the sky that contains the storm.
 (Related: You Are Not Your Thoughts.)

-Chapter IIHow does the observer self actually work?
+Chapter IIIHow does the observer self actually work?

 The observer self works through the experiential recognition that you can notice your own thoughts.
 Close your eyes.
 Wait for a thought to arise.
 Any thought.
 Now notice: who is waiting for the thought?
 Who observed it when it arrived?
 That observer is you.
 Not the thought.
 The one watching the thought.
 There is a distance between you and your mental activity, and in that space lies your freedom.